Making the leap from homeowner to property investor comes with a unique set of challenges and opportunities.

 When you purchased your investment property, you probably looked at vacancy rates and days on market trends for the suburb and made sure you had backup funds in the event that the property sat empty for a month or two.

 But what if the home became inhabitable, due to damage outside your control, such as a fire or flood?

 Sure, your building insurance will kick in to cover the repairs, but what about the rental income you’ve lost in the meantime?

-Coverage for loss of rent also applies if a tenant runs the gauntlet without notice, owing you rent.
+Coverage for loss of rent also applies if a tenant runs the gauntlet without notice, owing to your rent.

-The amount you’ll receive will be tied to current market rental rates, so be careful not to over or under-insure.
+The amount you’ll receive will be tied to current market rental rates, so be careful not to over or under-insured.